wesleykoe/UNICC-Capstone/Council_of_Experts/Schemas/Example/Schema_Overview_README.md

-🏛 Council of Experts Framework

-Project 2 — Fine-Tuned SLM Institutional Deliberation System UNICC Spring 2026

-Overview

-This project implements a structured Council-of-Experts framework for institutional AI system evaluation.

-Rather than relying on a single evaluation model or majority voting, this architecture:

-Separates safety evaluation into independent expert domains

-Structures disagreement explicitly

-Applies deterministic arbitration rules

-Produces a traceable, institutional-grade final recommendation

-The system is designed for high-stakes governance environments where transparency, reproducibility, and accountability are essential.

-Architectural Philosophy

-The Council is built on five core principles:

-Separation of Concerns — Each expert evaluates a distinct safety dimension.

-Structured Disagreement — Experts may disagree; disagreement is recorded, not suppressed.

-Deterministic Arbitration — Final decisions follow defined rules, not majority vote.

-Scenario-Level Granularity — Risk is tied to specific test cases.

-Auditability — Every council run is reproducible and version-traceable.

-System Workflow

-The evaluation process proceeds through the following stages:

-0️⃣ Execution Metadata

-Captures reproducibility data:

-Model version

-Fine-tune version

-Arbitration rule version

-Timestamp

-Experts invoked

-This ensures traceability and governance defensibility.

-1️⃣ Expert Input

-Defines what is being evaluated:

-AI system metadata

-Deployment context

-Risk tolerance level

-Structured evaluation scenarios

-All experts receive identical structured input.

-This prevents contextual drift and ensures fairness in evaluation.

-2️⃣ Independent Expert Evaluation

-Three experts evaluate the system separately:

-Governance Expert

-Focus: Institutional alignment
-Evaluates:

-Policy compliance

-Mandate alignment

-Ethical consistency

-Reputational risk

-Threat Expert

-Focus: Exploitability and misuse
-Evaluates:

-Prompt injection vulnerability

-Guardrail bypass potential

-Misuse plausibility

-Severity of exploitation

-Behavioral Expert

-Focus: Stability and alignment drift
-Evaluates:

-Cross-scenario consistency

-Alignment stability under pressure

-Intent fidelity

-Predictability confidence

-Each expert produces:

-Overall status (Pass / Caution / Fail)

-Risk level (Low → Critical)

-Scenario-level findings

-Recommended action

-Confidence rating

-3️⃣ Council Deliberation

-The system then:

-Identifies disagreements between experts

-Records critiques and defenses

-Applies arbitration rules

-This stage does not average scores.

-Instead, it determines whether predefined escalation conditions are triggered.

-Examples of arbitration logic:

-Any Critical risk → Escalation required

-Governance failure → Human review mandatory

-Behavioral instability alone → May allow revision

-4️⃣ Final Recommendation

-The Council produces an official institutional decision:

-Final decision (Approve / Revise / Escalate / Reject)

-Final risk level

-Human review requirement

-Required mitigations

-Confidence level

-Summary rationale

-This output becomes the authoritative governance artifact.
+# Council of Experts Architecture

+## 1. Purpose

+The Council of Experts framework evaluates whether an AI system is safe, appropriate, and institutionally deployable within a UN or humanitarian organizational context.

+It structures evaluation across independent expert domains and produces a deterministic final recommendation through formal deliberation and arbitration.

+This system does NOT rely on majority voting, score averaging, or opaque model judgment.

+---

+## 2. Architectural Structure

+The framework consists of five structured stages:

+1. Execution Metadata
+2. Expert Input
+3. Independent Expert Outputs
+4. Council Deliberation
+5. Final Recommendation

+Each stage exists to preserve traceability, separation of concerns, and institutional accountability.

+---

+## 3. Expert Domains

+The Council is composed of three independent experts:

+- Governance Expert
+- Threat Expert
+- Behavioral Expert

+Each expert evaluates a different dimension of AI safety and does NOT overlap in responsibility.

+---

+## 4. Evaluation Flow

+### 4.1 Execution Metadata

+Captures:

+- Council run identifier
+- Model version
+- Fine-tuning version
+- Arbitration rule set version
+- Timestamp

+This ensures reproducibility and auditability.

+---

+### 4.2 Expert Input

+Defines:

+- AI system metadata
+- Deployment context
+- Risk tolerance level
+- Structured evaluation scenarios

+All experts receive identical input to prevent contextual drift.

+---

+### 4.3 Independent Expert Outputs

+Each expert produces structured outputs containing:

+- Risk levels
+- Scenario-specific findings
+- Recommended action
+- Confidence level
+- Summary rationale

+Experts operate independently and do not see each other’s outputs during this phase.

+---

+### 4.4 Council Deliberation

+This stage:

+- Identifies disagreements
+- Records critiques and defenses
+- Applies deterministic arbitration rules

+Disagreement is preserved and analyzed, not averaged.

+---

+### 4.5 Final Recommendation

+The Council produces:

+- Final decision (Approve / Revise / Escalate / Reject)
+- Final risk level
+- Human review requirement
+- Required mitigations
+- Confidence level
+- Final rationale

+This output serves as the institutional governance artifact.

+---

+## 5. Arbitration Philosophy

+The Council does NOT:

+- Use majority voting
+- Average risk scores
+- Collapse disagreement into consensus prematurely

+Instead, it applies predefined escalation rules.

+Examples include:

+- Any Critical risk triggers escalation logic.
+- Governance failures require human review.
+- Behavioral instability without exploitability may allow revision rather than rejection.

+---

+## 6. Separation of Concerns

+Each expert intentionally ignores domains outside its lens.

+This prevents:

+- Domain contamination
+- Overlapping reasoning
+- Blurred accountability

+The integrity of the Council depends on preserving expert independence.

+---

+## 7. Failure Definition

+The Council declares system-level failure if:

+- Arbitration rules trigger escalation conditions, or
+- Institutional thresholds are exceeded under defined risk tolerance settings.

+Failure is rule-driven, not opinion-driven.

+---

+## 8. Philosophical Position

+Safety is multi-dimensional.

+An AI system may be:

+- Technically robust but governance-unsafe.
+- Policy-compliant but behaviorally unstable.
+- Stable but exploitable.

+The Council exists to reconcile these tensions formally and transparently.